 - 1. Monitor the airway.

 - 2. Monitor breathing for adequacy.

 - 3. Administer oxygen.

 - 4. DO NOT permit physical activity.

 - 5. Update dispatch of a high priority patient.

 - 6. Place patient in a position of comfort.

-- 8. Continue to monitor initial assessment.
+- 7. Continue to monitor initial assessment.

+- 8. Administer two (2) Chewable Aspirins, if available, totaling 162 mg, by mouth, unless the patient has a known Aspirin allergy or hypersensitivity, if trained to do so.